HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 * Present live data from the meter on a traditional webpage, based on Apache2 webserver.
 * Control two output relays.
 * View and download el-spotprices for Norway/Bergen area in EUR and NOK currency.
-* Send email to a specified address when average of three Wh values within one month exceeds a limit set by the user.
+* Send email to a specified address when average of three Wh values within one hour exceeds a limit set by the user.
 * Analyze log files on a Windows laptop.

 Hardware